vbuch/oborishte-map/ingest/README.md

 # Run a specific crawler
 npm run crawl -- --source rayon-oborishte-bg

-# Process sources into messages (with Oborishte boundaries filter)
+# Process all sources into messages
-npm run ingest -- --boundaries messageIngest/boundaries/oborishte.geojson
+npm run ingest

 # Send notifications for new messages
 npm run notify